bakonaanlong/Job-Application-Analysis/README.md

 # Job-Application-Analysis
-I collected data on Jobs I applied to analyze and extract insights
+I collected data on Jobs I applied to analyze and extract insights.